Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Truly Q-based Distribution Matching via Value Flow

-Interestingly, Bellman constraints can also be recovered by carefully following IQ-Learn's derivation idea.
-As noted earlier, IQ-Learn's derivation becomes non-equivalent at the change-of-variables step due to omitted constraints.
-By carefully examining IQ-Learn's derivation, we discovered that the missing constraints are precisely the Bellman constraints we introduced.
-A detailed analysis is provided in Appendix \ref{subsec:derivation_gap}.
-Nevertheless, rather than following IQ-Learn's derivation, we adopt the primal-dual framework to rigorously establish the following theoretical equivalence.
+Interestingly, Bellman constraints can also be recovered by fixing the flaw in IQ-Learn's derivation: the constraints omitted in its change-of-variables step are precisely the Bellman constraints introduced here; see Appendix~\ref{subsec:derivation_gap} for a detailed analysis.
+Rather than following this derivation path, we adopt the primal-dual framework to rigorously establish the following theoretical equivalence.

 \begin{thm} Suppose that $\widetilde{Q}$ is the optimal solution to Dual Q-DM in \cref{eq:q-dm} and $\pi_{\widetilde{Q}} = \softmax (\widetilde{Q})$ is the derived policy.
 Then $\pi_{\widetilde{Q}}$ is the optimal solution to AIL in \cref{eq:distribution_matching_policy}.